bigdata24phd/bigdata24phd.github.io/index.md

 | 4:30 PM -- 5:30 PM   | Oral Presentations                                                          |
 | 5:30 PM -- 5:35 PM   | Award Announcement                                                      |

+## PhD Forum Panel -- Beyond the Dissertation: Insights into Academic and Industry Careers

+### Bios of Panelists

+- **Dr. Cornelia Caragea**

+Dr. Cornelia Caragea is a Professor of Computer Science and the Director of the Information Retrieval Research Laboratory at the University of Illinois Chicago (UIC).
+Caragea currently serves as Program Director at the National Science Foundation.
+Her research interests are in natural language processing, artificial intelligence, deep learning, machine learning, and information retrieval.
+Caragea's work has been recognized with several National Science Foundation (NSF) research awards, including the prestigious NSF CAREER award.
+She has published many research papers in top venues such as ACL, EMNLP, NAACL, ICML, AAAI, and IJCAI and was a program committee member for many such conferences.
+She reviewed many journals, including Nature, ACM TIST, JAIR, and TACL, served on many NSF review panels, and organized several workshops on scholarly big data.
+In 2020-21, she received the College of Engineering (COE) Research Award, which is awarded to faculty in the College of Engineering at UIC for excellent research contributions.
+Caragea was included on an Elsevier list of the top 2% of scientists in their fields for her single-year impact in 2020.

+- **Dr. Huzefa Rangwala**

+At AWS AI/ML, Dr. Huzefa Rangawala spearheads a team of scientists and engineers, revolutionizing AWS services through advancements in graph machine learning, reinforcement learning, AutoML, low-code/no-code generative AI, and personalized AI solutions.
+His passion extends to transforming analytical sciences with the power of generative AI.
+He is a Professor of Computer Science and the Lawrence Cranberg Faculty Fellow at George Mason University, where he also served as interim Chair from 2019-2020.
+He is the recipient of the National Science Foundation (NSF) Career Award, the 2014 University-wide Teaching Award, Emerging Researcher/Creator/Scholar Award, the 2018 Undergraduate Research Mentor Award.
+In 2022, Dr. Huzefa co-chaired the ACM SIGKDD conference in Washington, DC.
+His research interests include structured learning, federated learning, and ML fairness inter-twinned with applying ML to problems in biology, biomedical engineering, and learning sciences.

+- **Dr. Kesheng (John) Wu**

+Dr. Kesheng (John) Wu leads multiple R&D endeavors focused on advanced technologies and testbeds at the Scientific Networking Division of Lawrence Berkeley National Laboratory.
+These projects aim to expedite data transfer among DOE user facilities, implement in-network storage and computational resources for intricate scientific workflows, and explore algorithms, strategies, and practices to enhance the efficiency of network operations.
+Additionally, Dr. Wu's team is tasked with developing and managing networking testbeds, providing the broader research community with platforms to explore future generations of networking technologies and optimize their utilization.
+These testbeds encompass conventional optical networking alongside cutting-edge quantum communication capabilities.

+- **Dr. Jianping Zhang**

+Dr. Jianping Zhang earned his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 1990.
+He is currently a Senior Managing Director at Ankura, based in Washington, DC, where he applies over 25 years of leadership and technical expertise to address complex data analytics challenges.
+His work encompasses artificial intelligence, machine learning, predictive analytics, big data, and text analytics, with a proven track record of developing advanced analytics solutions across industries such as finance, legal, and high-tech.
+Dr. Zhang's impactful contributions include two U.S. patents and over 100 peer-reviewed technical publications.
+Prior to Ankura, Dr. Zhang held prominent roles in both academia and industry.
+He served as the principal AI scientist at the MITRE Corporation, spearheading R&D in machine learning and data mining for U.S. government applications.
+At AOL, he was the chief architect, leading the development of innovative platforms for web content categorization and user profiling.
+Earlier in his career, he was a lead AI scientist at MITRE, focusing on data mining projects for government agencies, and spent nearly a decade as an assistant and associate professor at Utah State University, mentoring future innovators.

 ## Accepted Papers